tokamachina/conditional-visibility-new/README.md

 - HELP WANTED This is just a "fast to make" module maybe someone a little more expert than me with form application and hud layer can do a better form for a better user experience.
 - This module used many feature of the [Dfred convenient effects](https://github.com/DFreds/dfreds-convenient-effects/) module, but is not multisystem (yet) i invite you to support Dfred for is marvelous work and beg him to make that module multisystem.
-- If the scene is with "Token vision" set to false (unchecked box) , after selected a token and click on the cnavas with the option "Release on left click" enable the hidden token are visible for a small instat this is a incompatibility with the [Levels](https://github.com/theripper93/Levels) module i cannot solve.
+- With levels module enabled and active, **if the scene is with "Token vision" set to false (unchecked box)**, after selected a token and click on the canvas with the option "Release on left click" enable the hidden token are visible for a small instant this is a incompatibility with the [Levels](https://github.com/theripper93/Levels) module i cannot solve, the simple solution is just enable the token vision on the current scene.

 ## Usage